inds-inc/inds-inc.github.io/sendexplorer.md

 ### SEND Explorer Product Family

-SEND Explorer and SEND Explorer Plus are components of the [SEND Explorer Product Family](/sendexplorer-proeduct-family) that also includes SEND Explorer Express (a no cost SEND viewing tool with restricted functionality) and SEND Explorer Warehouse (for warehousing SEND data along with legacy and non-SEND data sources).
-Please contact<sendexperts@inds-inc.com> for more information on any of these tools.
+SEND Explorer and SEND Explorer Plus are components of the [SEND Explorer Product Family](/sendexplorer-product-family) that also includes SEND Explorer Express (a no cost SEND viewing tool with restricted functionality) and SEND Explorer Warehouse (for warehousing SEND data along with legacy and non-SEND data sources).
+Please contact <sendexperts@inds-inc.com> for more information on any of these tools.

 ### Try for Free